shimmand/waccaSupportTools/analyzePlayData/README.md

         <span class="lang-kor">플레이 성적</span>
     </div>

-When you are done adding new languages, finally, create a function to control the display state, and add a button on the page to run the function.
+When you are done adding new languages text, finally, create a function to control the display state, and add a button on the page to run the function.
 To switch the display state of the text for each language, I have prepared two simple functions.
 - `hideLangTextElement([selector])`: *Add* the `.d-none` class to the element that matches `selector` on the page.
 - `showLangTextElement([selector])`: *Remove* the `.d-none` class to the element that matches `selector` on the page.